Squiddiy/Utvecklingsverktyg-Project-Grupp4/README.md

 Documentation

-Check the javadoc that comes with this project after builiding if u go in folder target -> apidocs u should see all some folders and a bunch of htmls with the documentation
+Check the javadoc that comes with this project after building. if u go in folder target -> apidocs u should see some folders and a bunch of htmls that contains the documentation